Lv100Latios/LatMods/README.txt

 	If it sounds like it's yelling at you, you're probably being fired upon.
 	If it's slow or constant, you're being locked.

-The second portion of this is for missile sounds, and they are broken into two categories:
+The second portion of this is for missile sounds, and they are broken into the following categories:
-	AIM-9/ASRAAM and ther derivatives
+	AIM-9/ASRAAM/r79 and ther derivatives
+	RHS-specific AIM-120
 	Stinger/Igla

 The AIM-9 and ASRAAM missiles will have a very distinct "Sidewinder" growl as you lock, and a higher pitch when fully locked.
+The r79 has its own sounds for locking and locked.
+The RHS AIM-120 will play a "Lock" voice cue when a target is locked.
+This may eventually be moved over to the vanilla AMRAAMs if I can have the code differentiate between the Black Wasp and the Gripen.
 The Stinger and Igla MANPAD/vehicle carried systems will have more of a scratchy tone as it locks and a clearer tone when fully locked.
 Currently, the vanilla Titan AA does not get a special tone, nor do the Tigris/Bardelas AA platforms.
 If you think this should change, please let me know.